Nels27/CREUProjects/lab.md

 ![Image](src)

-Housed in the Technology Square Research Building on the 4th floor and hosts undergraduate and graduate projects focused in Robotics and Automation.\n
+Housed in the Technology Square Research Building on the 4th floor and hosts undergraduate and graduate projects focused in Robotics and Automation.
+This laboratory is managed by Dr. Patricio Vela and is home to many robotics projects.
+Some of which you can find [here](http://ivalab.gatech.edu/).

+Be sure to check out some of the publications while you visit.

 Bla Bla